 Key Stage 3 – Modern Foreign Languages

-In the Modern Foreign Languages Department we have 3 teachers: Mrs Rodríguez-García (Head of Department), Mrs Vallom and Miss Morano.
+In the Modern Foreign Languages Department we have 3 teachers: Mrs Rodríguez-García (Head of Department), Mrs Vallom and Mr Rosiello.

-During Key Stage 3, students study two French and Spanish.
-They start both languages in year 7, and have three lessons of French and two lessons of Spanish per fortnight and in year 8 this increases slightly to three lessons of each language per fortnight.
-At the end of year 8 students are able to choose their option subjects and they can choose to continue with French or Spanish, they can choose to continue with both languages or neither language.
+During Key Stage 3 (Years 7 and 8), students study French and Spanish.
+They start both languages in year 7, and have three lessons of each language per fortnight.
+At the end of year 8 students are able to choose their option subjects and they can choose to continue with French or Spanish, they can choose to continue with either both languages or neither language.

 Outside of the classroom, all year 8 students are offered the opportunity of taking part in our overseas trip to Barcelona where students can put into practice the language skills they have acquired in lessons.
 We stay in a hotel just outside of Barcelona and we undertake various activities which include visiting the Nou Camp, Barcelona’s famous football stadium; a visit to the Salvador Dalí museum in Figueras and a day at Waterworld.

-We use ipads regularly in lessons and for homework and we subscribe to Linguascope an on-line language learning website to support work in lessons, and students are able to use these at home too.
+We use iPads regularly in lessons, for homework and we subscribe to Linguascope an on-line language learning website to support work in lessons, and students are able to use these at home too.

 ‘Without language, one cannot talk to people and understand them; one cannot share their hopes and aspirations, grasp their history, appreciate their poetry or savour their songs’.
 Nelson Mandela